Your feedback is vital to us as we continue to increase the quality of our services.

 It is worth checking you are using the right browser for your device.

 On a Windows laptop or desktop computer, we recommend using Google Chrome or Mozilla Firefox for your consultation.
+Please note, your video call will not work if you're using Internet Explorer 11.

 On Android mobile phones and other devices, video consultations should also work on Google Chrome and Mozilla Firefox.